National Museum and Research Center of Altamira: History

 The vast number of people that wanted to see the cave and the long wait list to do it (more than a year) brought into the table the possibility and necessity of creating a replica.
 In 2001, the Museum, designed by architect Juan Navarro Baldeweg was erected.
-The most notable piece in the museum collection is the Neocave, the most faithful representation of the 15000 year old original cave.
+The most notable piece in the museum collection is the Neocave.
+There was already a small replica in Madrid at the National Archaeology Museum, but the Altamira Museum has the most faithful representation of the 15000 year old original cave.
 In its interior one can see a reproduction of the famous paintings from the cave's ceiling, made by Pedro Saura and Matilde Múzquiz, professors of photography and drawing in the Faculty of Fine Arts of the Complutense University of Madrid, respectively.
 In this reproduction, the same painting techniques used by painters in the Paleolithic were used.
 The reproduction was so deeply planned and studied that, during the study of the originals, new paintings and engravings were discovered.

 It is a National Museum of Spain, subscribed to the Ministry of Education, Culture and Sports, managed by the General direction of Fine Arts.